oguzaktas/online-courses/README.md

 # Online Courses

-This repository contains my solutions and programming assignments to the online courses from educational resources that I have completed.
+This repository contains my solutions and programming assignments to online courses that I have completed.

 ## Completed Courses